 Ski Bus Trips:

 - Sourced Adventures shuttles skiers to two popular Tahoe ski areas: Boreal Mountain, and the easiest to access resort from San Francisco, Sugar Bowl.
-The Sourced Adventures Ski Bus to Boreal Mountain from San Francisco and Ski Bus to Sugar Bowl from San Francisco include a convenient pickup location and round-trip transportation along with the option to add a lift ticket or ski lesson.
+The Sourced Adventures ski bus trips include a convenient pickup location and round-trip transportation along with the option to add a lift ticket or ski lesson.

-- Another option is the Sports Basement ski bus from San Francisco to Squaw Valley and Alpine Meadows, which runs every Saturday and Sunday and some weekdays of the ski season beginning in early December.
-There is also a Sports Basement ski bus that goes from San Francisco to Northstar every Saturday and certain weekdays, beginning in early January.
+- Another option is the Sports Basement ski bus from San Francisco to Squaw Valley and Alpine Meadows, which runs every Saturday and Sunday of the ski season.
+There is also a Sports Basement ski bus that goes from San Francisco to Northstar every Saturday.

 3. From San Francisco to Lake Tahoe by Train